What Can You Not Do While On The FMLA| Full Guide?

 What occurs when an employee takes a leave of absence?

-A leave of absence is when an employee is permitted to take time off from work for a protracted length of time.
+A leave of absence is when an employee can take time off from work for a protracted time.
 Depending on the request’s details, the time taken may be paid, unpaid, required, or voluntary.

 Conclusion